-An ear is simply skin on cartillage.
-So if your dog or cat has itchy skin, then it is more than likely it will have an itchy ear as well.
+An ear is simply skin on cartilage.
+So if your dog or cat has itchy skin, then it is more than likely it will have an itchy ears as well.
 Ear problems in dogs and cats usually present as head shaking, scratching or crying in pain when the ear is touched.
-Secondary infections with bacteria and yeast are common due to the semi closed environment of the ear.
+Secondary infections with bacteria and yeast are common due to the semi-closed environment of the ear.

 Dr Anne Fawcett - Allergies relating to Itchy Ears

 We call an inflamed ear “otitis”.
 Many patients present with brown wax or purulent discharge in the ear canal.
 The ear itself is often inflamed and bleeding.
 In some instances the ear will present with a bubble like appearance near the end where the skin has come away from the cartilage.
 We call these aural hematomas.